-At the request of the president or VP and Dean for Academic Affairs, term reports and written instructor comments may be made available.
+At the request of the president or dean, term reports and written instructor comments may be made available.

-Transcripts from the SUNY College of Optometry will be provided at Course and Standing meetings.
-Transcripts of grades of prior institutions attended, copies of standardized test scores and letters of recommendation may be requested, upon a majority vote, by the Committee on Course and Standing.
-The registrar or a person designated by the registrar shall be responsible for distributing and collecting all documents, and copies thereof, which are utilized at faculty or Committee on Course and Standing meetings.
+Transcripts from the SUNY College of Optometry will be provided to members of the Course and Standing Committee.
+The committee, by vote, may request a student’s transcripts from previous institutions attended, standardized test scores, and letters of recommendation.
+The registrar, or a person designated by the registrar, shall be responsible for distributing and collecting all documents, and copies thereof, which are utilized Committee on Course and Standing meetings.
 All such documents and copies must be returned to the registrar or designee prior to the end of the meeting.

-The chairperson at each meeting where student records are discussed must inform all present about the necessity to maintain confidentiality of all student records and of the proceedings of the meeting.
+The chairperson at any meeting where student records are reviewed and discussed must inform all present about the necessity to maintain confidentiality of all student records and of the proceedings of the meeting.

-The use of student records, scores and grades for educational research may only be made available as de-identified group data.
-Proposals for educational research involving student records must comply with FERPA regulations and will be evaluated by the VP and Dean for Academic Affairs in consultation with the VP for Student Affairs and the President of the Student Council.
+Student academic records, scores and grades may be used for educational research only as part of de-identified group data.
+Proposals for educational research involving student records must comply with FERPA regulations and will be evaluated by the dean for academic affairs in consultation with the vice president for student affairs and the president of the Student Council.

 Textbooks and Readings

-Instructors of Record must include a list of all required readings and textbooks in the course syllabus.
-Required text books will be made available in the library reserves.
-All required texts and other materials requiring time to acquire should be provided to the Department Chairs and a compiled list of all required texts and materials must be provided to the Office of Student Affairs in advance of the term for dissemination to the students.
+Instructors of Record must include a list of all required readings and textbooks in the course syllabus and make it available prior to the beginning of the term.
+Required textbooks will be made available in the library reserves.
+A list of required texts, and any other materials for the course requiring time to acquire, should be provided to the department chairs and a compiled list of all required texts and materials will be provided to the students through the Office of Student Affairs in advance of the term for dissemination to the students.